WTO rules against tax break for Boeing 777X jet

 The ruling, which can be appealed by either side, comes as the United States ponders the first sanctions against the European Union in more than a decade over earlier subsidy rulings against Airbus.

-The WTO did not give a value for the banned aid in its latest ruling, but the EU estimated it at $5.7 billion (4.59 billion pound) out of an $8.7 billion tax package in Washington, where most Boeing factories are based.
+The WTO did not give a value for the banned aid in its latest ruling, but the EU estimated it at $5.7 billion out of an $8.7 billion tax package in Washington, where most Boeing factories are based.

 Airbus said the measures had cost it $50 billion in sales.